 A few years ago, I needed to travel from the West Coast to the East Coast in a reasonably timely fashion, yet not spend a fortune to do so.

-Most people would fly, a round-trip ticket for just me would cost nearly $1,000.
+Most people would fly.
+A round-trip ticket for just me would cost nearly $1,000.
 It’s always reasonably cheap to take the bus, but the bus isn’t very timely, and there’s always a good chance that you’ll hit a delay.

 To experience savings, you’re going to need to travel by coach.
-The coach section on a rail is a first-come, first-served experience, so these long-distance train travel tips will help you make the most out of long-distance routes that you’re taking by train.
+The coach section on a rail is a first-come, first-served experience, so these long-distance train travel tips will help you make the most out of the long-distance routes you’re taking by train.